marcosrego-web/mr-utils/readme.txt

 == Frequently Asked Questions ==

+= Does the interface of Mr.Utils support all blocks? =

+The interface of Mr.Utils works on the vast majority of core blocks.
+But you have alternative ways to use them that work on any block:
+1. Do you actually need to apply a style directly on that element?
+Some styles (such as font-size) when applied on parent blocks, might also apply the style into child blocks.
+With that in mind, you can wrap/transform the unsupported block with a "Group" and then use the interface of Mr.Utils on that group.
+2. All options use [utility classes](https://github.com/marcosrego-web/mr-utils/wiki/Utility-Classes), so for unsupported blocks you can also go to "Advanced > Additional CSS class(es)" and form the classes there.
+3. Or wait for them to be supported.
+[Maybe you can help me on that](https://github.com/WordPress/gutenberg/issues/36127).

 = Where can I find more information about Mr.Utils? =

 You can find detailed information on the documentation at: [https://github.com/marcosrego-web/mr-utils/wiki](https://github.com/marcosrego-web/mr-utils/wiki)